zamanianlab/ZamanianLabDocs/docs/labmanual.md

 **Lab strain designation: ZAM#**
 **Lab allele designation: maz#**

 *C. elegans* strains we receive from CGC, as gifts from other labs, or that we create in the lab will be frozen by the lab manager.
-Five tubes will be frozen at once, with one of those tubes frozen in the Liquid Nitrogen Tank. **Strains must be associated with COMPLETE genotypic information (e.g., Transgenes, Alleles, Strain Background) on Quartzy AND in the *WormStrains.xlsx* spreadsheet in ``/LabInventory/``.**
+Five tubes will be frozen at once, with one of those tubes frozen in the Liquid Nitrogen Tank. **Strains must be associated with COMPLETE genotypic information (e.g., Transgenes, Alleles, Strain Background) on Quartzy AND in the strain spreadsheet:**

+- ``/LabInventory/``: *WormStrains.xlsx*

 ### C. Strain Maintenance

-Maintain strains in your assigned areas of the 15C and 20C incubators, or above your lab bench if incubating at room temperature.
+Maintain strains in your assigned areas of the 15/20C incubators, or above your bench if incubating at ambient temperature.
 Use assigned colors to label your plate boxes.
-Wrap old plates and dispose of contaminated plates regularly. **Your contaminated plates (containing bacteria, fungi, or mites) can jeopardize the experiments of others!** Request chunks or frozen strains from the lab manager with adequate notice.
+Wrap old plates and dispose of contaminated plates regularly. **Your contaminated plates (bacteria, fungi, or mites) can jeopardize the experiments of others!** Request chunks or frozen strains from the lab manager with adequate notice.
 Strains should be re-thawed or chunked at least once every six months to avoid mutation accumulation.
 Update the Rm 230 whiteboard with the strains you are actively maintaining.
 Boxes should be baked before using them to propagate new strains.

 ## VII.
 Parasite and Insectary Operations